jahrik/odroid_cluster/README.md

     root@odroid:~# cat /etc/sudoers.d/user
     user ALL=(ALL) NOPASSWD: ALL

-Install a few dependencies, upgrade, and reboot.
+Upgrade, install python, and reboot.
 Do this with all three nodes.

     apt update
     apt upgrade
-    apt install vim
     apt install python
+    reboot

 If you want passwordless ssh access, add an ssh key to each host.